MetaMask/propel-demo/README.md

 > [!TIP]
 > Otterscan (local block explorer) is available at http://localhost:5100

-#### 6. Deploy contracts and seed database (If you got any issues with the local chain, make sure that it's up and running)
+#### 6. Deploy contracts and seed database (If you have any issues with the local chain, make sure that it's up and running)

 ```bash
 bun seed